 Coonawarra Highlights Winery Tour

 For the best of the Coonawarra Wine Tour, look no further than the masters themselves – Coonawarra Experiences.

-We have had the most fantastic wine experiences while holidaying in the Coonawarra region as a family.
 Simon and Kerry, owners of Coonawarra Experiences, collaborate with local businesses to be able to provide their guests with the best of the Coonawarra.
 They have developed personal and professional relationships which greatly benefit their customers experiences at the Coonawarra Cellar Door.

 Coonawarra Wineries On Tour – Sample Itinerary

 A great highlight for all of us was a photo opportunity at the Coonawarra Railway Siding which was built in 1898 and is a great landmark for visitors to the area to get yourself a photo for the memory book.
 As the locals say, “If you don’t get a photo at the Siding, you haven’t been to the Coonawarra”.

 It is very unique to be able to explore a wine region, on tour, with children (and at a good price) – we love being able to explore and share as a family, so this was perfect for us.
 We’re so grateful that there are services such as this which allow us as parents, to be able to enjoy the things we love – with the kids in tow.

 Coonawarra Experience OFFER just for you!